motionforge/GC-Stuff/Blender/Readme.md

 # Current scripts :

-1. Blender reFarm - youtube.com/shorts/J74n0DoLaOw
+1. Blender reFarm - v2.2 Guide yet to be released